“Okay. So, your classes basically define who you are?” said Ethan after a long pause.

-“It is a difference in name only.
-Both skills and spells consume mana to function.
-Although spells are divided into schools and skills are restricted to their classes and cannot be learnt like spells.”
-Kothar answered.
+“The difference is in name only.
+Both skills and spells consume mana to function, although, spells are divided into schools and skills are restricted to their classes and cannot be learnt like spells,” Kothar answered.

 “Do you know anything about the [Harbinger] class?”
 Ethan asked.

 “I’m guessing that’s a no, then.”
 Ethan was slightly disappointed, although the fact that Kothar did not know of this class meant only one thing: it was uncommon.